rinuboney/clatern/README.md

 # Clatern

-Machine learning in Clojure as easy as 1,2,3
-This library is a work in progress and is not to be used for any serious purposes.
+Machine learning in Clojure as easy as 1,2,3.
+This library is a work in progress and is currently not to be used for any serious purposes.

 ## Usage